Skip to main content

 Rent to Own

-Under Vermont law, "rent to own" is not allowed for mobile homes, but a mobile home may be sold with a rent-to-own or lease-purchase agreement.
-However, ownership of the mobile home only transfers if:
+Under Vermont law, a mobile home may be sold with a rent-to-own or lease-purchase agreement, but the buyer is still considered a tenant unless:

 1) the buyer and seller execute a Retail Installment Sales Contract that complies with 9 VSA Chapter 59; and